The third pillar of affordability is Rate Design

 Like a vaccine that inoculates a population against a disease, good rate design automatically helps every residential customer with affordability.
 Progressive rate design won’t solve every low-income customer’s affordability problems—very large families in very old homes might use very high volumes, for example—so there is still a place for income-qualified assistance.
 But progressive rates translate efficient utility operations into affordable bills, and will help more people at far lower cost and with far less administrative burden than any income-qualified assistance program.

 Affordability can remain a concern even when utilities provide high-quality service, operate efficiently, and price progressively.
 So long as these systems operate on a fee-for-service utility model, some people will still struggle to afford them.
-Effective but humane responses to those financial struggles form the fourth pillar of affordability: delinquency management.
-I’ll take up that tough subject next time.
+Responding to those financial struggles brings us to the fourth pillar of affordability: income-qualified assistance.
+I’ll take that one up next.

 †This relationship between rate structure and affordability persists in regression models that account for utility size, source water, and region.